Submit Your Script

 How does the selection process work?

 You submit your scripts and application materials by the submission deadline.
-We pass your script around to a team of experienced script readers, so each script will be read by at least two different people.
-The shows that get the highest ratings get passed along to the final round, where they will be read by at least two more script readers.
-Starting in January, we’ll be notifying people if they’re finalists.
+We pass your script around to a team of script readers, so each script will be read by at least three different people.
+The shows that get the highest ratings get passed along to the semi-final round, where they will be read by at least two more script readers, with the highest-scoring shows moving to the finalist round.
+Starting in February, we’ll be notifying people if they’re finalists on a rolling basis.
+From there, the finalists are read by our full staff, and we make our final decisions after an in-depth team discussion.

 By April, all of our selected participants will be notified, and we can start getting to work!